jakobwiens7/tzm-block-reveal-controls/readme.txt

 License:			GPLv2 or later
 License URI: 		https://www.gnu.org/licenses/gpl-2.0.html

 Make your content pop!
-Reveal Gutenberg blocks with smooth fade, slide, and rotate animations when they scroll into view.
+Reveal any Gutenberg blocks with smooth animations when they scroll into view.

 == Description ==

-**TZM Reveal Block Controls** allows you to add eye-catching animations to blocks when they scroll into view.
+**TZM Block Reveal Controls** allows you to add eye-catching animations to blocks when they scroll into view.
 Easily enhance user engagement by revealing content dynamically using smooth CSS-based effects.

 === Features ===